 The minimum $t{sp,pd}$ figure in Table 5-1 can be used in cases where the user does not read the CHIP_RDYn signal.
 CSn low to positive edge on SCLK when the chip is woken from power- down depends on the start-up time of the crystal being used.
-The 150 μ s in Table 5-1 is the crystal oscillator start-up time measured on SWRR046 and SWRR045 using crystal AT-41CD2 from NDK.
+The 150 μs in Table 5-1 is the crystal oscillator start-up time measured on SWRR046 and SWRR045 using crystal AT-41CD2 from NDK.

-5.6 Chip Status Byte
+5.5.1 Chip Status Byte

-When the header byte, data byte, or command strobe is sent on the SPI interface, the chip status byte is sent by the CC110L on the SO pin.
+When the header byte, data byte, or command strobe is sent on the SPI interface, the chip status byte is sent by the CC 113L113L113L on the SO pin.
 The status byte contains key status signals, useful for the MCU.
 The first bit, s7, is the CHIP_RDYn signal and this signal must go low before the first positive edge of SCLK.
 The CHIP_RDYn signal indicates that the crystal is running.

 Bits 6, 5, and 4 comprise the STATE value.
 This value reflects the state of the chip.
 The XOSC and power to the digital core are on in the IDLE state, but all other modules are in power down.
 The frequency and channel configuration should only be updated when the chip is in this state.
-The RX state will be active when the chip is in receive mode.
-Likewise, TX is active when the chip is transmitting.

 The last four bits (3:0) in the status byte contains FIFO_BYTES_AVAILABLE.
-For read operations (the R/W bit in the header byte is set to 1), the FIFO_BYTES_AVAILABLE field contains the number of bytes available for reading from the RX FIFO.
-For write operations (the R/W bit in the header byte is set to 0), the FIFO_BYTES_AVAILABLE field contains the number of bytes that can be written to the TX FIFO.
-When FIFO_BYTES_AVAILABLE=15, 15 or more bytes are available/free.
+For these bits to give any valid information, the R/W bit in the header byte must be set to 1.
+The FIFO_BYTES_AVAILABLE field will then contain the number of bytes that can be read from the RX FIFO.
+When FIFO_BYTES_AVAILABLE=15, 15 or more bytes can be read.
+The RX FIFO should not be emptied before the complete packet has been received (see the CC113L Errata Notes SWRZ038 for more details).